dutch-casa/stremio-web/README.md

 1. **In Coolify UI:**
    - Create a new resource from docker-compose
-   - Point it to this repository or upload `docker-compose.yml`
+   - Point it to this repository
+   - **Important:** Set Coolify's git branch to match your repository's default branch (e.g., `main` or `master`)
    - Set the domain to `stream.dutch.casa`
    - **Important:** Configure Coolify to route traffic to the `nginx` service (port 80)
    - Coolify will automatically handle HTTPS/SSL certificates
+   - The nginx service builds from `Dockerfile.nginx` which includes the config (no bind mount issues)

 2. **After deployment, configure the streaming server URL:**
    - Option 1 (URL parameter): Visit `https://stream.dutch.casa/?streamingServerUrl=https://stream.dutch.casa/streaming-server/`